saizhang0218/VBC/README.md

 ## Requirements
 > 📋To run the code, please install the SMAC (StarCraft Multi-Agent Challenge) first, which is available at: https://github.com/oxwhirl/smac, please then follow the instructions to install the StarCraft II client.
 Download StarCraft II into the 3rdparty folder and copy the maps necessary to run over.
-To install requirements:

-> 📋This code is developed based on the source code of QMIX paper, which is available at: https://github.com/oxwhirl/pymarl.
+> 📋This code is developed based on the source code of QMIX, which is available at: https://github.com/oxwhirl/pymarl.

 > 📋 To install the requirements, run:
 ```setup